marcosvlt/Windows-Scripts/README.md

 # Backup with Robocopy
-Simple Batch Script to Backup folder in windows with robocopy.
+Simple Batch Script to Backup folder in windows with robocopy with log file.